 6. Students shall maintain a minimum Grade Point Average of 2.0 for all Wells and Wells-affiliated courses.

-7. Students may earn no more than 4 semester hours of credit during any given January Intersession.
+7. Students may earn no more than 4 semester hours of credit during any given January Intersession and no more than 8 semester hours during the summer.

 ***Semester hours in excess of the above stated limits will require the same number of semester hours in excess of 120 in order to graduate.

 Except for students in 3/2 or 3/4 articulation programs, students with senior standing may participate in Commencement activities “degree expected” if all requirements for the major, the senior comprehensive evaluation and at least 114 semester hours will have been completed.
-Such students would be expected to complete the remaining work by the end of the calendar year.
-Students in a 3/2 or 3/4 articulation program shall be expected to follow the terms of the program and may participate in Commencement activities when the work at Wells shall have been completed.
+Such students are expected to complete the remaining work by the end of the calendar year.
+Students in a 3/2 or 3/4 articulation program are expected to follow the terms of the program and may participate in Commencement activities when the work at Wells is completed.
 The Registrar determines eligibility to participate in Commencement activities degree expected.